 Endowment and Special Gifts

-First, as an independent school without state or federal funding, Brownell-Talbot must rely on tuition, fees, and contributions for both annual operation budgets and capital projects.
+- As an independent school without state or federal funding, Brownell Talbot must rely on tuition, fees, and contributions for both annual operation budgets and capital projects.
 Annual gifts are raised primarily to support the annual operating budget, while endowment funds are invested for the future.
-The endowment's principle remains invested; it is only the generated annual interest that is used.
+The endowment's principal remains invested; it is only the generated annual interest that is used.

-In 1965, the school leadership focused on the need to develop a systematic endowment program.
-In conjunction with this commitment, the Gilbert M. and Martha H. Hitchcock Foundation established a long-term giving program which included a financial commitment designated for endowment.
+In 1965, Brownell Talbot leadership turned its focus to the need for a systematic endowment program.
+In conjunction with this commitment, the Gilbert M. and Martha H. Hitchcock Foundation established a long-term giving program, which included a financial commitment designated for endowment.
 This "matching gift" challenge constituted the first major campaign for endowment and was very successful.

-The Brownell-Talbot Board of Trustees remains dedicated to increasing endowment and improving facilities.
+The Brownell Talbot Board of Trustees remains dedicated to increasing endowment and improving facilities.
 They will ensure that new contributions will reflect the same proportion as that of earlier gifts distributed between these two areas.
-By doing so, they will continue to protect Brownell-Talbot's assets and to use them as judicially as possible.
+By doing so, they will continue to protect Brownell Talbot's assets and to use them as judiciously as possible.

-Currently, scholarships are awarded to students in grades 7-12 based on financial need.
+Currently, scholarships are awarded to students in grades 7 through 12 based on financial need.
 Scholarships are important to the school's ability to recruit a talented and diverse student body and enhance the ethnic, socio-economic mix of the school community.

-Please contact Linda Zimmerman in the Development Office to make your contribution or obtain more information.
+Please contact Shannon Gilroy, Executive Director of Advancement, to make your contribution or obtain more information.